 Here is another example of a user who has been regularly working out without any noticeable change in recorded VO2 max.

-Here’s another example from a user who had not changed his exercise routine but noticed that the VO2 max was spiking up.
+Here’s another example from a user who had not changed his exercise routine but noticed that the VO2 max spiked up.

 This is a small sample, and we are taking the user’s words towards our inferences, but it does show that there could be problems with how the VO2 estimation works on various fitness trackers.